darksonic2112/CSV_Splitter/README.md

 ## Notes
 - Works only with CSV files.
-- The amount of rows inside a CSV file is always chunk_size + 1 (for the headder).
-Make sure that the total number of rows does not exceed 1.048.576.
+- The amount of rows inside a CSV file is always: chunk_size + amount of rows until keyword is found [Optional] + 1 (for the headder).
+- Make sure that the total number of rows does not exceed 1.048.576.